Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 7. Talk about it

-Last but certainly not least.
+Last but certainly not least: talk about it.

-I spoke to friends and family about how I felt and they encouraged me to take the first step and not to let fear stop me.
+I spoke to friends and family about how I felt, and they encouraged me to take the first step and not to let fear stop me.

-There you’ll find loads of people who are willing to offer advice and encouragement, and share their experiences with you!
+You’ll find loads of people who are willing to offer advice and encouragement, and share their experiences with you!

 Conclusion